MichaelCurrin/learn-to-code/en/topics/scripting_languages/Go/README.md

 ## What is _Go_?

-- a modern language which started in 2009 at Google
+- A modern language which started in 2009 at Google.
-- feels similar to Java/JavaScript/C syntax
+- Feels similar to Java/JavaScript/C syntax.
 - Go excels at high performance as it is a compiled language and supports asynchronous / concurrent programming.
 It is famous for its _goroutine_ which is like using async or promises in other languages, except Go was designed with this from the start.
-- compiles to a binary executable file, making it very portable.
+- Compiles to a binary executable file, making it very portable.
 Just download a file for OS and run.
 No installation of Go itself or any project dependencies (which are bundled).
-- statically typed - type checks at compile time give additional safety especially for large projects
+- Statically typed - type checks at compile time give additional safety especially for large projects
+- Includes a file formatter to avoid style arguments amongst devs.

 A well-known example of a Go application is the Hugo static site generator.